 I Trawl The Megahertz – Paddy McAloon

-In 1999, Paddy McAloon suffered from detached retinas in both of his eyes, and was unable to work.
+In 1999, Paddy McAloon suffered detached retinas in both of his eyes and was unable to work.
 Instead, he started listening to talk show radio, often late at night.
 He recorded parts he found interesting, forming them into a narrative.
 Along with his radio listening, McAloon composed instrumental works, inspired by Debussy and Ravel.
 Even though McAloon effectively is Prefab Sprout, especially on their later records, it makes sense that I Trawl The Megahertz is credited as a solo record – it’s a significant departure from anything else he’s ever done, outside the realm of pop music.

-In the final form, the narrative inspired by McAloon’s late night listening is recited by Yvonne Connors, forming the basis of the 22 minute title track of I Trawl The Megahertz, backed by McAloon’s spooky, evocative compositions.
+In the final form, the narrative inspired by McAloon’s late-night listening is recited by Yvonne Connors, forming the basis of the 22-minute title track of I Trawl The Megahertz, backed by McAloon’s spooky, evocative compositions.
 There are eight shorter tracks alongside the title track; ‘Esprit de Corps’ shows off McAloon’s raw musicality, while ‘Sleeping Rough’ is McAloon’s only vocal on the album.